Benefits of Volunteering

 1. Become involved in your community

-Volunteering is a great way to connect with your community and others who live in your area.
+Volunteering is a great way to connect with your community and others who live in your area and strengthen existing relationships.
 Many people go about their lives without ever really getting to know their neighbors or being involved in their community.
-Volunteering is an easy way to become an active member of society and to help others around you.
+Volunteering is an easy way to become an active member of society, to help others around you, and strengthen existing relationships.
 Moreover, by helping others in your community, you are making it a better, friendlier place to live.

 Volunteering is a great way to meet others and make connections outside of your typical circle.
 In high school and college, it can be difficult to make connections outside of your classes.
-Volunteer work allows you to come into contact with people of all ages and from all walks of life.
+Work as a volunteer allows you to come into contact with people of all ages and from all walks of life.
 Moreover, volunteering in your field of study can help you get in touch with people who have experience and connections in your field.
-“Anytime you get to meet someone, in any way, is a chance to network,” Natalia Guarin-Klein, director of the Magner Career Center at Brooklyn College, told TUN
+“Anytime you get to meet someone, in any way, is a chance to network,” Natalia Guarin-Klein, director of the Magner Career Center at Brooklyn College, told TUN.

 The right volunteer position can help you find mentorship opportunities and professional guidance.
 This is a great way to meet interesting people and expand your social and professional networks.